RSSNext/Follow/changelog/next.md

 ## Bug Fixes

-- Default scrolling behavior is prevented while using arrow keys to switch between entries.
+- While using arrow keys to switch between entries, the entry view will not scroll unexpexted.